ibratabian17/YouLyPlus/readme.md

 ## Contributing

 Contributions are welcome!
 Please fork this repository and create a pull request with your improvements.
 For major changes, feel free to open an issue first to discuss your ideas.
+This project is completely handled by me for server, client, backend, database, and managing the account for taking lyrics.
+If you want to support me, you can do so on Ko-fi or Patreon.

+This project uses [GitHub Sponsors](https://github.com/sponsors) to manage funding.
+Please see the `FUNDING.yml` file for more information.